Sushil777/multi-server-app/readme.md

 - Now navigate to 'server-tasks' folder and type `npm install` to install the dependencies and type `npm start` after installation finishes.
 This will start the tasks server on `port 3001`.

-- For Clinet side of the application go inside 'client' folder and type `npm install` to install the dependencies and when installation finishes type `npm start`.
-This will start the client side of the application on `port 4200`.
+- For Client side of the application go inside 'client' folder and type `npm install` to install all dependencies and `npm start` will start the client side of the application on `port 4200`.